-Faster communication, information access and social networking may seem a good thing but they add to the pace and emotional pressure of modern living.
-Medical advances improve our health so we live longer, but that can mean working longer and suffering age-related illnesses and dementia longer - adding further stress to patients, and those that care for them.
+Medical advances improve our physical health so we live longer, but that can mean working longer and suffering age-related illnesses and dementia longer - adding further stress to patients, and those that care for them.

 Post-traumatic stress disorder no longer results only from warfare, assault, rape, major natural disasters or horrific traffic accidents but increasingly also from long term exposure to anger, abuse, neglect, anger, bullying, family conflict, relationship stress, and relentless criticism or control from others, especially when we are young - i.e. from a lack of a loving, constantly available, secure attachment.

 Seeing a counsellor or psychotherapist is increasingly considered an ordinary, everyday activity which many people choose to do in order to improve their mental wellbeing.
 At the same time, there is growing evidence that 'talking therapies' produce more effective, and longer lasting, beneficial effects than do 'pharmacological pill prescriptions'.

-So, it is understandable that many people with urgent mental health needs, if they are able to find the financial means (and realise that they deserve) to get help for themselves, are coming to private mental health practitioners like us in 3 Counties Counselling Service.
+So, it is understandable that many people with urgent mental health and well-being needs, if they are able to find the financial means (and the realisation that they deserve) to get help for themselves, are coming to private mental health practitioners like I am in 3 Counties Counselling Service.

-3CCS serves the local community in the area where Berkshire, Surrey and Hampshire come together, including Aldershot, Ascot, Ash, Binfield, Blackwater, Bracknell, Camberley, Chobham, Crowthorne, Egham, Elstead, Eton, Farnborough, Farnham, Fleet, Frimley, Guildford, Hartley Wintney, Lightwater, Odiham, Reading, Sandhurst, Staines, Sunningdale, Sunninghill, Twyford, Winkfield, Woking, Wokingham, Woodley and Yateley
+3CCS serves the local community in the area where Hampshire, Surrey and Berkshire come together, including Aldershot, Ascot, Ash, Binfield, Blackwater, Camberley, Cove, Chobham, Crondall, Crowthorne, Egham, Elstead, Eton, Farnborough, Farnham, Fleet, Frimley, Guildford, Hartley Wintney, Lightwater, Odiham, Reading, Sandhurst, Southwood, Staines, Sunningdale, Sunninghill, Twyford, Winkfield, Woking, Wokingham, Woodley and Yateley